BEING USED BY THE DEVIL

 "From that time forth, began Jesus to show unto His disciples how that He must go to Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again on the third day.
 Then Peter took Him and began to rebuke Him, saying, 'Be it far from You, Lord: this shall not be unto You. ' But He turned and said unto Peter, 'Get thee behind Me, Satan: you are an offence to Me, for you savourest/set your mind not on the things that be of God, but those that be of men.'"
 Matthew 16:21-23

 How often can our well-meaning advice be the voice of the devil and cast a stumbling block in front of someone who is attempting to answer the call of God in their life, step out in faith, or has determined to do something that does not sit well with our perception or understanding of the Bible?
 I read a testimony of a minister of the eighteenth century, who was pastoring a very successful congregation, but felt called to a harsh mission field.
-Concerned people, using all the logical reasons and no doubt, even Biblical justifications, persuaded him against it.
+Concerned people, using all the logical reasons and no doubt, even assumed Biblical justifications, persuaded him against it.
 Having decided that they were right, he turned the opportunity down only to realize later that he had missed the Lord.
 He regretted it the rest of his life.
 May the Lord help us be ever so careful with our generous and sometimes very careless advice.
 Now, God holds us accountable for our own decisions, and we cannot blame others, including the devil, for the choices we make.
 We must, however, be careful not to listen only to the people who say what we want to hear.
 We are more likely to err.
 The Lord will confirm His word to you.

 YOU KNOW NOT WHAT SPIRIT YOU ARE OF